-The Institution also acknowledges that in the event of an unplanned Closure:
+The Institution also acknowledges NO later than 15 days following an unplanned Closure:

 Enrolled students will have the choice between (1) one of the following (2) two following options;

 Option 1

 - A. Student elects to receive a pro rata refund. - B. The Institution will satisfy any outstanding financial obligations to Local, State, or Federal providers of financial aid. - C. The Institution will notify NACCAS in accordance with Section 4.12 of the NACCAS Rules of Practice and Procedure.
 4-25